nishchay/translations/static/english/learningCenter/consoleCommand.md

 ###### Create empty entity

 Creating empty entity means class with only one property which is identity property of class.
-This class also has `@entity` annotation defined on it and it will be mapped to table name as base class name.
+This class also has `Entity` attribute defined on it and it will be mapped to table name as base class name.

 Suppose we are creating an empty entity called `UserAddress` then its identity property will be created with `userAddressId`.
 Command to create empty entity is shown below.